Virginia Institute of Marine Science

 EPA report number 600/8-79-029/SAV1

 Orth, R. J., Moore, K. A., & Gordon, H. H. (1979) Distribution and abundance of submerged aquatic vegetation in the lower Chesapeake Bay, Virginia.
-Virginia Institute of Marine Science, College of William and Mary. https://scholarworks.wm.edu/reports/2031
+Virginia Institute of Marine Science, William & Mary. https://scholarworks.wm.edu/reports/2031